pandeysoni/pandeysoni.github.io/content/posts/2019-09-06-scrape-website-using-puppeteer-in-node-js.md

 }
 ```

-The output json will look as shown below -
+The output json will look as shown below -\
+NOTE - The output list could be vary.

 ```
 [ { title: 'Node.js Tutorial - W3Schools',